Celebrating the Annunciation and Incarnation

 Current Problem

-This might be partly so because this Solemnity is often moved and the laity sometimes miss the 9 month connection with Christmas.
+This might be partly so because this Solemnity is often moved and the laity sometimes miss the 9 month connection it has with Christmas.
 For example, in 2007 AD it was moved to Monday March 26.
 In the year 2005 it was moved to April 4.
 The Annunciation is currently moved from March 25 34% of the time.

 Couldn’t the celebration of the Visitation to Elizabeth by Mary offer an equally suitable substitute for the teaching on the value of human life ?